 The most progressive learning leaders are fueling innovation, not just productivity.
 They’re shaping business strategies, not just reacting to them.
 But shaking up the status-quo requires rebuilding some fundamental L&D strategies, and refocusing on agility, not just efficiency.
 And that starts with understanding how today’s workforce really learns and grows.

 A growing body of research indicates that diversity isn’t just the right thing to do—it also improves operational productivity, boosts bottom lines, and is critical to the organization’s overall success.
-In this discussion we will hear from Discover Financial’s Diversity & Inclusion Leader on how they are approaching diversity and inclusion from a wholistic approach with an intent focus on meeting people where they are.
-In this discussion we will learn:
+In this discussion we will hear from Diversity & Inclusion Leaders on how they are approaching diversity and inclusion from a wholistic approach with an intent focus on meeting people where they are.